jchai002/choir-justice-supplies/au/en/setting-up-your-prepaid-account.markdown

 ## What can I do with my Prepaid Account?

-You can use your Prepaid Account to make international phone calls outside of France and the other European countries included in your calling plan.
-You can also use this account to pay for premium services.
+You can use your Prepaid Account to make international phone calls outside of Australia.
+You can also use this account to pay for premium services such as directory services.

 ## I've accidentally added too much money to my Prepaid Account.
 What can I do?